Iron symbolizes many things. Typically, we associate it with strength, power, hard work, grit, courage, sharpness, tenacity, and even confidence.

 Read Also: Strength Symbolism

 Iron is a symbol of power.
 If a leader is an iron leader, it means they’re tough and uncompromising to the opponents.
 That’s why the saying “to rule with an iron fist” developed.
-This saying implies that one rules their subordinates in a particularly harsh and cruel way.
+This saying implies that one rules subordinates in a particularly harsh and cruel way.

 Of course, there’s also Margaret Thatcher, who was nicknamed the “Iron Lady” and for good reasons.
 She had her way of ruling – which was very strict and unforgiving.